ShivVk18/quizverse-fullstack-application/README.md

 ---

-## 📜 License
-**MIT License** – Free to use, modify, and distribute for personal or commercial use.

----

-> 💬 Built with ❤️ by Shivansh Saxena – Clean code, modern design, and a love for learning!
+>  Built by Shivansh Saxena – Clean code, modern design, and a love for learning!